klmnden/azure-docs.tr-tr/articles/cognitive-services/LUIS/get-started-portal-build-app.md

 |ApplyForJob|`I want to apply for the new software engineering position in Cairo.`|
 |FindForm|`Where is the job transfer form hrf-123456?`|

-Intents oluşturmak için aşağıdaki adımları uygulayın:
+Intents oluşturmak için aşağıdaki adımları tamamlayın:

 1. Uygulama oluşturulduktan sonra olan **hedefleri** sayfasının **derleme** bölümü. **Create new intent** (Yeni amaç oluştur) öğesini seçin.